BelalAEzzat/umami_prod/README.md

 **- Sudo access to the target machine is required for executing the Ansible playbook.**

-a safe method to have sudo accsess to target machine without saving sudo authntication in text format in inventory text is using SSH keys
+a safe method to have sudo access to the target machine without saving sudo authentication in text format in inventory text is using SSH keys
 ### SSH key Authentication steps

 **1. SSH Key Generation**
    ```bash
    ssh-keygen -t rsa -b 4096 -C "comment"
    ```
-   comment is what ever text that can help you identifying the perpouse of the key
+   - comment is whatever text that can help you identify the purpose of the key

 **2. Key Storage and Management**

-   when you genrate an ssh key you have 2 resulting keys the public key which you send to target machine which works simrarily to a lock the private key which is used to open the lock and its security is most importent. to secure the private key Store them on a hardware security module (HSM) if available, Store keys in a dedicated directory with restricted permissions or example use CHMOD 700, and Never share private keys or passphrase-encrypted private keys.
+   when you generate an ssh key you have 2 resulting keys the public key which you send to the target machine which works similarly to a lock the private key which is used to open the lock and its security is most important. to secure the private key Store them on a hardware security module (HSM) if available, Store keys in a dedicated directory with restricted permissions for example use CHMOD 700 and Never share private keys or passphrase-encrypted private keys.

 **3. Key Distribution**